Frequently Asked Questions

 Can she bring a mobile phone to school?

-You may wish to send your daughter to school with a mobile phone, especially if she travels here independently or attends after school clubs.Â Mobile phones and MP3 players are permitted in school, but we do have very strict guidelines to ensure that their use does not disrupt learning.Â Your daughter must make sure that her mobile phone is switched off (not just on silent) during all formal sessions, i.e. morning & afternoon registration, form time, assembly, all lessons and between lessons 1 & 2 and 4 & 5.Â In other words she may have it on before school, during recreation and lunch and after school, as long as she remembers to switch it off before going into the classroom.Â If she is found to have it on at any other time, it will be confiscated for seven days including weekends.
+You may wish to send your child to school with a mobile phone, especially if she travels here independently or attends after school clubs.Â Mobile phones and MP3 players are permitted in school, but we do have very strict guidelines to ensure that their use does not disrupt learning.Â Your child must make sure that her mobile phone is switched off (not just on silent) during all formal sessions, i.e. morning & afternoon registration, form time, assembly, all lessons and between lessons 1 & 2 and 4 & 5.Â In other words she may have it on before school, during recreation and lunch and after school, as long as she remembers to switch it off before going into the classroom.Â If she is found to have it on at any other time, it will be confiscated for seven days including weekends.

 How do I keep up-to-date with school news and events?